Directions to your Church

 Location of Church

 Contact this Church

 Typical white-harled hall-church of the reformed tradition, this is the second-oldest church in Shetland still in use.
 The church opened its doors for worship in 1790 although there has been a church in Tingwall since the 12th century.
 Originally dedicated to St Magnus; part of the old church may still be seen in the nearby grass-covered burial vault.
 Inside, the church still has its original late 18th century interior with gallery and tall pulpit.

-1st & 3rd Sunday of each month @ 9.15am April-September, 12noon October-March.
+1st & 3rd Sunday of each month @ 9.00am June - August, 12noon September-May.
 5th Sunday of the month is a charge-wide United service (see local press).

 Images relating to Tingwall Church are shown here, click on an image to view a larger version.

 The information about churches in Scotland's Churches Scheme has been provided by the congregations or taken from the Historic Scotland list and published sources, in particular, the Buildings of Scotland volumes and the RIAS Illustrated Architectural Guides.
 To contact this specific church please complete the Contact this Church form below.
 The information is not authoritative; please contact Scotland's Churches Trust to let us know of any errors or omissions.